 - Chopped onion - Replace with shallots for a milder taste or green onions.

-- Caramelized onions – Add for a touch of sweetness instead of raw onions.
+- Caramelised onions - Add for a touch of sweetness instead of raw onions.

-- Chopped parsley – Swap with cilantro, basil, or thyme for a different flavor.
+- Chopped parsley - Swap with cilantro, basil, or thyme for a different flavour.
 Add spinach for extra nutrition.

-- Salt, pepper, and paprika – Try cumin, chili powder, or Italian seasoning.
+- Salt, pepper, and paprika - Try cumin, chilli powder, or Italian seasoning.
 For heat, add crushed red pepper.

-- Cheese – Mix in shredded mozzarella, feta, or another favorite cheese for creaminess.
+- Cheese - Mix in shredded mozzarella, feta, or another favourite cheese for creaminess.

 - Vegetables - Finely grate carrots, zucchini, or bell peppers for added moisture and nutrients.